BackToTheFutureTech/Front-end/README.md

-# This Branch contains the static version of our frontend
+# This branch contains the static version of our frontend